Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust0.md

 }
 ```

-Our type aliases `Vec3` and `Color` are both a triple of numbers representing a
+Our type aliases `Vec3` and `Color` represent a 3D vector and an RGB triple
-3D vector and an RGB triple respectively.
-Our struct `Ray` represents a light
+respectively.
+Our struct `Ray` represents a light ray that we will fire into our
-ray that we will fire into our scene.
+scene.

 The book then goes on to create a parent class that all hittable objects will
 inherit from.
 The obvious analogy to this in Rust is a trait: